 Implementing a service strategy is all about people.
 To deliver an effective ITIL strategy, defining the following roles can provide support during the process:

-- Demand Manager - Responsible for understanding, anticipating, and influencing customer demand for services and capturing patterns of business activity.
+- Demand Manager: They must understand, anticipate, and influence customer demand for services and capture patterns of business activity.

 Service strategy certification